zacharyss99/NewsJuice/services/chatter/README.md

 ### Google Gemini API

-- Uses the `gemini-pro` model by default
+- Uses the `gemini-2.5-flash` model by default
 - Handles API errors gracefully
 - Falls back to error logging when API is unavailable